Benjamin-Dobell/Heimdall/Win32/README.txt

 Performing a Custom Flash with Heimdall Frontend:

     This is the advanced means of flashing firmware to your device.
-You should only flash firmware to your device this way if you know what you're doing.

-    If you're not an advanced user or a developer, in the event that a Heimdall Firmware Package doesn't exist for the particular firmware you wish to flash.
-I strongly recommend you get in touch with developer of the firmware, or an advanced user, and politely ask them to create a Heimdall Firmware Package for you.
+    If you're not an advanced user or a developer, in the event that a Heimdall Firmware Package doesn't exist for the particular firmware (or files) that you wish to flash, then I strongly recommend you get in touch with developer of the firmware (or files) and politely ask them to create a Heimdall Firmware Package for you.
+In doing so then you don't have to worry about making mistakes due to inexperience.

     If you're looking to customise an existing Heimdall Firmware Package then follow steps 1-8 of "Flashing Heimdall Firmware Package with Heimdall